Continuing Care Assistant

 - Bayshore Health Care

-NOC Code: 4412, 3413 - **Wage data is for employees in all ranges of experience in the field, rounded down to the nearest dollar, and based on Nova Scotia data.
+NOC Code: 4412, 3413 - **Wage data based on NOC Code 4412 and rounded down to the nearest dollar, based on Nova Scotia data.
 Local (or regional) income may vary.
+Last updated in July, 2021.

 Get the certifications you need to become a successful Continuing Care Assistant.
 As the aging population increases, the demand for care workers is growing rapidly.
 If you are looking for a rewarding career path and enjoy helping others, the Continuing Care Assistant program is just what you need to get started.